SonarSource/sonarqube/README.md

 * Install JDK 6 or greater
 * Install Maven 3.0.5 or greater
 * Execute `mvn clean install`.
-To quickly build in development environment, the script `quick-build.sh` does not execute unit tests and compile GWT components for Firefox/Chrome only.
+ZIP file of application is generated into sonar-application/target/
-* ZIP file of application is generated in sonar-application/target/
+* To speed-up the build, http://nodejs.org must be installed (simply execute `brew install nodejs` on MacOS). node executable node must be available in PATH.

 ### Edit Ruby Code

 The development mode is used to edit Ruby on Rails code.
 The application is automatically reloaded when Ruby files are saved.
 It avoids restarting the server.
 Changes are reloaded on the fly.
 Execute one of the following commands from the sonar-server/ directory to start server:

     # for embedded database
-    sonar-server/derby-start.sh
+    sonar-server/h2-start.sh

     # or for other dbs
     sonar-server/mysql-start.sh